IT Security

 Internship ---

 Admission requirements 1.
 A degree B.Sc.
-Informatik of TU Darmstadt (reference programme)
+Informatik of TU Darmstadt (reference programme).

-Admission procedure Provided that the admission requirements (entrance examination) are met, there are no numerical admission restrictions.
+Admission procedure Provided that the admission requirements (content-related evaluation and formal prerequisites) are met, there are no numerical admission restrictions.

 If the required entrance competencies cannot be verified based on the submitted application documents, applicants will be required to take a 90-minute written Entrance Exam held on campus at TU Darmstadt (no remote or off-site sittings possible).